home-assistant/home-assistant.io/source/_integrations/romy.markdown

 ### local HTTP interface password

-You have to enable the local interface first with a password, this is printend as QR Code on a label directly under the dustbin inside the robot.
+You have to enable the local interface first with a password, this is printed as QR Code on a label directly under the dustbin inside the robot.

 ### ROMY robot interface protocol